Walk for the Wild

 8. What are the rights of disposal for these purchased areas?

 The areas were purchased through Wilderness International and our Canadian sister foundation Wilderness International (Canada) and are documented in the land registry.
 Thus, all property rights lie with Wilderness International.
-Our charter declares that the pieces of land must remain untouched and undeveloped, and may only be visited for reasons of research and documentation.
+Our statute declares that the pieces of land must remain untouched and undeveloped, and may only be visited for reasons of research and documentation.
 Our foundation construct forbids any individual from owning the property outright.
 Instead, the foundation and the land are owned by all people currently engaged in the foundation at that particular moment in time.

 9. How does Wilderness International choose areas for protection?